 One course of EACH of the following:

-- Organic Chemistry I with lab, or Biochemistry with lab (Biochemistry preferred)
+- Organic Chemistry I and Organic Chemistry II with lab, or Biochemistry with lab (Biochemistry preferred)

 - Statistics (Biostatistics preferred)